aosabook/500lines/crawler/chapter.md

 ## The Traditional Approach

 If a crawler is so parallelizable, how do we parallelize it?
 Traditionally we would start a thread pool: one thread per in-flight I/O operation.
 But threads are expensive, and operating systems enforce a variety of hard caps on the number of threads a process, user, or machine may have.
-On Jesse's system, a Python thread costs 22k of memory, and starting tens of thousands of threads causes failures.
+On Jesse's system, a Python thread costs around 50k of memory, and starting tens of thousands of threads causes failures.
 If we scale up to tens of thousands of simultaneous operations on concurrent connections, we run out of threads before we run out of connections.
 Per-thread overhead or system limits on threads are the bottleneck.

 In his influential article "The C10K problem"[^8], Dan Kegel outlines the limitations of multithreading for I/O concurrency.
 He begins,